-Matching gifts are a particularly favorable way to collect donations from supporters as they often lead to increases in both personal contributions as well as company matches.
-Since you’re already collecting donations through other school fundraising efforts, exploring this workplace giving option is a surefire way to boost revenue and increase engagement.
+Matching gifts are a favorable way to fundraise as they often lead to increases in personal contributions in addition to company matches.
+Since you’re already collecting donations through other school fundraising efforts, this workplace giving option is a surefire way to boost revenue and increase engagement.

-The process typically works like this: an individual donates to a 501(c)(3) organization.
-The individual determines whether their donation is eligible for a company match and, if so, requests a matching donation from their employer.
-The employing company then verifies the original donation made with the nonprofit or school and submits their matching gift.
+The process typically works like this: An individual donates to a 501(c)(3) organization.
+They determine whether their donation is eligible for a company match and, if so, submit a request to their employer.
+The company then verifies the original donation made with the nonprofit or school and submits their matching gift.
 Voilà—two donations in one!

-Volunteer grants are fantastic fundraising ideas for schools as many already receive a ton of volunteered support from family members and friends.
-When you leverage volunteer grants, your school can gain additional monetary value for every hour a person volunteers.
+Volunteer grants are ideal for schools since many already receive a ton of volunteer support from family members and friends.
+When you leverage volunteer grants, your school can secure additional funds for every hour a person volunteers.

 Some companies choose to provide each employee with a dollar amount to spend each year to give towards a charitable cause—such as a school!
 For these types of giving programs, the individual supporter (likely a family member, friend, or alumni of your institution) doesn’t have to reach into their own wallets for this type of fundraiser at all because their donation is paid for with the stipend (essentially free money!).
 However, opening up this line of support can be a fantastic way to retain their support, and personal donations, in the future.